vggls/Feature_extraction_with_Conv2d_Autoencoders/Presentation.md

      <img src="https://user-images.githubusercontent.com/55101427/171589418-af861e81-2b78-45a4-94ec-56d292cbaa2f.png" height="220" width="330" />
    </p>

+At this final point it is essential to highlight the graph of the Random Forest classifier.
+We observe that as long as we consider training batches of up to 55% of the original dataset the autoencoder features outperform the hand-crafted ones.

 ## **********************************************************************************************

 #### Variations to check in future experiments
 - Change min signal size (above was 30K samples)
 - Handle differently signals of smaller size (for instance introduce 0-padding)
 - Tune autoencoder for more hyper values
+- Consider more hyper-parameter values for the classifiers (apart from the default ones used here)